limits-to-arbitrage/tf_dev_cert/week1/README.md

 # Week 1
-Personal notes for exercises form week 1.
+Personal notes for exercises from week 1.
+All completed work/assignments are my own.